-You should visit your GP if you notice any changes in the skin of your nipple or areola (the darker area of skin around the nipple).
+You should see your GP if you notice any changes in the skin of your nipple or areola.

-As Paget's disease is a form of breast cancer, the sooner it is diagnosed, the better the outcome is likely to be.
+As Paget's disease of the nipple is associated with breast cancer, the sooner it's diagnosed, the better the outcome is likely to be.

-See your GP if you develop a lump in your breast.
-While most breast lumps are not cancerous, it is important you have it checked out.
+Also see your GP if you develop a lump in your breast.
+Although most breast lumps aren't cancerous, it's important to have them checked out.

-Read more about how Paget's disease is diagnosed.
+Read more about diagnosing Paget's disease of the nipple.